tzyychin/Hadoop_3.0.3_on_Amazon_EC2/README.md

 - WinSCP

 #### Prerequisites on Amazon EC2
+- Instances: 2 (at least)
-- Instance: at least 2 instances: one for NameNode and the other for DataNode
+  - One for NameNode and the other for DataNode
 - OS: Ubuntu (Linux)
-- Security Group: 1. protocol: SSH source: anywhere and 2. protocol all traffic source: anywhere
+- Security Group:
+  1. Protocol: SSH source: anywhere and
+  2. Protocol all traffic source: anywhere
 - Key Pairs: public/private key (.pem)